Scotch Malt Whisky Society

-The Scotch Malt Whisky Society (SMWS), founded in Edinburgh in 1983, is a membership organisation which bottles and sells single cask, single malt whisky.
-It purchases individual casks from more than 170 malt whisky distilleries in Scotland and throughout the world, bottles them and retails directly to its members.
-It also runs four private members' rooms in the UK and in several international locations.
+The Scotch Malt Whisky Society (SMWS), is a membership organisation based in Edinburgh, Scotland.
+It bottles and sells single malt whisky from Scotland and throughout the world, directly to its members.
+The society also runs four private members' rooms in the United Kingdom and in several international locations.

 History

 The origins of the Society lie in Phillip "Pip" Hills' travels around the Scottish Highlands in the late 1970s, during which he sampled several whiskies drawn straight from the cask.

 Hills was so affected by what he tasted that, in 1978, he persuaded several acquaintances to share in the cost of a cask from the Glenfarclas distillery.
 Over time, the group of friends expanded to become a small syndicate and more casks were purchased, bottled and distributed to subscribing members.

 Coinciding with the decision to open membership to the wider public in 1983, the Society purchased its first property, The Vaults, in Leith; a building, whose vaulted wine cellars reputedly stretch back to the 12th century.